Goorakh/RiskOfChaos/README.md

 Heavily inspired by the "Chaos Mod" series of GTA games.

-Currently features 141 different effects.
+Currently features 139 different effects.

 <details>
 	<summary>Full list of effects</summary>

 * Nothing: Does absolutely nothing
-* Spawn Random Portal Orb: Spawns a random portal orb on the stage teleporter
 * Enable Random Artifact: Enables a random artifact.
 Lasts until end of stage.
 * Add Mountain Shrine: Adds a number of mountain shrines to the teleporter event, number of shrines added can be configured (default is 2)
 * Activate Teleporter: Forcefully activates the stage teleporter